josh146/josh146.github.io/content/recipes/roast-turkey-with-stuffing.md

 - The turkey and gravy recipe is adapted from [Serious Eats](https://www.seriouseats.com/butterfiled-roast-turkey-with-gravy-recipe).

-- The stuffing is a recipe from my grandmother, with the addition of chicken rice ginger coming from my mum (her favourite umami bomb).
+- The stuffing is a recipe from my grandmother, with the addition of [[hainanese chicken rice | chicken rice ginger sauce ]] coming from my mum (her favourite umami bomb).

 Spatchcocking the turkey lead to a dilemma, where do we put the stuffing?
 It came out perfectly delicious simply placing it underneath the spatchcocked turkey.